davidwrede/chef-web-docs-1/includes_ctl_chef_server/includes_ctl_chef_server_status_logs.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_server_status_logs

-A typical status line for a service that is running any of the |chef server| front-end services is similar to the following:
+A typical status line for a service that is running any of the Chef server front-end services is similar to the following:

 .. code-block:: bash